hyperledger-archives/composer/contrib-notes/cip-template.md

 ```
 Readiness Criteria
   - New hardware/infrastructure requirements?
   - New test framework requirements?
-It is generally expected that CIP testing would involve extending existing test suites, but it is possible to introduce a requirment for a new framework to run specific tests.
+It is generally expected that CIP testing would involve extending existing test suites, but it is possible to introduce a requirement for a new framework to run specific tests.
 This needs to be identified as it can take a long time to get the framework in place.
   - Mitigation of above to enable progress

 User Acceptance Criteria